 (b) Intellectual Property Rights

-1. Data of any kind, such as sketches, drawings, models and the likes shall be returned to DRB-HICOM as soon as they are no longer necessary for the completion of works
+1. Data of any kind, such as sketches, drawings, models and the likes shall be returned to DRB-HICOM as soon as they are no longer necessary for the completion of works.

 (c) Maintain Accountability

-1. Vendors shall maintain full accountability for services rendered / goods supplied and honour their commitments on a timely basis and in accordance with their obligations under the specific agreements and undertaking with DRB-HICOM
+1. Vendors shall maintain full accountability for services rendered / goods supplied and honour their commitments on a timely basis and in accordance with their obligations under the specific agreements and undertaking with DRB-HICOM.

 (d) Gift & Entertainment